 “The teachers are very approachable and open about our children’s strengths and weaknesses,” said Ms Nur.

 “Whenever we have doubts or questions, we can just come in and speak to the teachers.
 The communication is not restricted to just parent-teacher conferences,” said Ms Siti.

 Ms Nuryani Mashud said that her seven-year-old daughter Nuralya had difficulty recognising numbers and letters before joining PPIS Bukit Batok in Kindergarten 2.
 She shared:

 “Ms Razana helped her to overcome those difficulties.
 She’s now in Primary One at a different school and she keeps asking if she can come back to PPIS.”

 PPIS Bukit Batok’s work has inspired other pre-schools.
 In 2016, it took part in the Ministry of Education’s Mother Tongue Language (MTL) Symposium to showcase its Malay Heritage Gallery and experiential MTL learning curriculum.

 Since the exhibition, Mdm Zulaihabe and her two colleagues have mentored two early childhood educators from PAP Community Foundation (PCF) Sparkletots pre-schools in setting up their own heritage galleries and MTL learning curricula.
 She also regularly invites other pre-schools to visit its gallery for learning purposes.

-She said: “This whole journey has been a learning point not just for the children and their parents, but also for me and the teachers, because we are all learning more about Malay culture and heritage.”
+“This whole journey has been a learning point not just for the children and their parents, but also for me and the teachers, because we are all learning more about Malay culture and heritage.”